ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPlaybackWatershedChanged*

-This event is triggered whenever the PlaybackWatershed setting is updated.
-The PlaybackWatershed setting determines whether specific watershed rules are applied to non-live content, depending on the project's requirements.
-This event notifies users about changes to this setting, ensuring they are aware of updates that may affect content accessibility or restrictions.
+The **onPlaybackWatershedChanged** event notifies users when the playback watershed setting has been updated.
+This setting determines whether certain content is restricted based on its watershed classification, which is typically used to enforce age-appropriate viewing restrictions.
+The event is triggered whenever the playback watershed status is changed, ensuring users are informed of updates to this setting.

 ### Related Functions
-[setPlaybackWatershed](#setPlaybackWatershed) : This function is used to enable or disable the PlaybackWatershed setting.
-When this function is called, it triggers the `onPlaybackWatershedChanged` event to notify users of the change.
+[setPlaybackWatershed](#setPlaybackWatershed) : This function triggers the event when the playback watershed setting is modified, either enabling or disabling the restriction.

-[getPlaybackWatershed](#getPlaybackWatershed) : This function retrieves the current status of the PlaybackWatershed setting.
-While it does not directly trigger the event, it is closely related as it provides the current state of the setting that the event monitors.
+[getPlaybackWatershed](#getPlaybackWatershed) : This function retrieves the current status of the playback watershed setting, which may have been updated and triggered the event.

 ### Parameters